fullstack-storyteller/Notes/azure/7-azure-sql-server-database-service.md

 ![How to connect](./images/22.PNG)

 Note: You can even you sql query editor on Azure portal associated to your Azure SQL Database!!!
+But remember that it is still in preview version and has minimal functionality. so your first choice still should be the Sql Server Management Studio.

 ![SQL Query Editor](./images/23.PNG)